swiftlang/swift-evolution/0000-swift-sboms-via-swiftpm.md

 The build will error if `--sbom-spec` is used with the `--target` flag.

 If `--build-system swiftbuild` is not specified, a warning will be emitted that only the package graph is being used for SBOM generation.
 (The build dependency graph is only available through SwiftBuild.)
+The warning will be emitted as the last line of the command.

 `cyclonedx` and `spdx` flags will always point to the most recently SwiftPM-supported major versions, but users have the option to specify the major version they'd like.